acreskeyMoz/simpleperf_for_geckoview_example/README.md

 - Modify `perf_record.sh` to refer to the correct android-ndk path for your workspace and to the correct `$TOPOBJDIR` (if building locally).

-- If you are targetting a Mozilla-released vehicle, *debug sign* your APK using `debug_sign_apk.sh`.
+- If you are targetting a non-debuggable Mozilla-released vehicle, *debug sign* your APK using `debug_sign_apk.sh`.

 ## Running